-Does the Insurance Company Pay for My Rental Car?
+Does the Insurance Company Pay for Your Rental Car?

 Most of the time, yes.
 At least, they should.

-If the other driver is found at fault soon after your accident and their insurance company accepts your insurance claim, you can get paid for the rental car soon.
+If the other driver is at fault soon after your accident and their insurance company accepts your insurance claim, you can get compensation for the rental car soon.
 Unfortunately, it’s not always this simple or straightforward.

 to find a John Foy office near you

-Does My Own Car Insurance Ever Pay for a Rental Car?
+Does Your Own Car Insurance Ever Pay for a Rental Car?

 If you purchased car rental insurance with your own insurance company, you can file a claim for your rental car costs.
-This is only possible if you carry car rental insurance, which is not required in Georgia.
+This is only possible if you carry car rental insurance, which the state of Georgia doesn’t require.

 Check your insurance policy to find out whether or not you purchased rental insurance.
 If you do carry it, filing a claim can help if you were in an uninsured motorist accident and the driver did not have insurance to pay your costs.